 Our 7-Day tours include 6 nights of accommodation – specifically the first 6 nights on your hiking tour.
 Your tour finishes on the seventh day when you check out of your last B&B.

 A single supplement is an additional charge for walkers booking single accommodation (a room for one person).
+The total tour price per person requesting a single room is the price per person plus the single supplement.
 The supplement covers the extra costs associated with accommodating a single person in their own room.

-It is not possible to bring your dog on Hillwalk Ireland hiking tours.
+It is not possible to bring your dog on Hillwalk Tours hiking holidays.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.